 Employment Background Check – Solidify Your References

-If you work in certain industries, you may be required to undergo additional checks such as credit and criminal record checks.
+If you work in specific industries, you may be required to undergo additional checks such as credit and criminal record checks.
 If this is the case, look into these and try to fix any potential problems.